jesuscuevas/csus_website/_posts/2020-08-27-day-one-activity.md

 ![Zoom screenshot]({% link img/zoom_screenshare_screenshot.png %})

 Presentation, several people, then chat window.
+I've been using Zoom for months, and I found out last week that I can make it look like this.
 Play around with your Zoom settings, for example, I changed my default so it doesn't go full screen in presentation mode.